-Three hour call – $50.00 per event
+Three hour call – $50.00 per event.

 Please see Becky Michelfelder to apply.

-NSI Collection for August: Cereal
+NSI Collection for July: School Supplies

 For more info on how you can continue to help NSI, please click on the link below to access the July 2018 NSI Newsletter: NSI July 2018 Newsletter